-Wexford Capital LP, or Wexford, our equity sponsor, has indicated that it or one or more of its affiliates may purchase in this offering up to \$30.0 million, or up to approximately 1,666,667 shares (based on the midpoint of the price range set forth on the cover page of this prospectus), of our common stock at the same price as the price to the public.
+Wexford Capital LP, or Wexford, our equity sponsor, or one or more of its affiliates are purchasing in this offering 1,717,126 shares of our common stock at the same price as the price to the public.
 The underwriters will not receive any underwriting discounts or commissions on any shares sold to Wexford or its affiliates.
-The number of shares available for sale to the general public will be reduced to the extent Wexford or its affiliates purchase such shares.
+The number of shares available for sale to the general public has been reduced by the number of shares purchased by Wexford or its affiliates.
 See "Underwriting (Conflicts of Interest)" beginning on page 151.